robsys/nyc-trip-data-analysis/README.md

    Downloads NYC taxi trips publicly available data set in csv format (from provided URL)
    Partitions data by `year` and `month` for easier future schema evolution
    Writes result to specified location
-   For example 2015 and 2018 year data has small schema changes: -4 and +2 columns
+   For example 2015 and 2018 year data has small schema change: -4 and +2 columns

 2. `blog.iamrob.jobs.TripMetrics`